-This notice has been written to explain how CIC interacts with the public on social media platforms
+This notice has been written to explain how CIC and Service Canada, our partner in delivering the Passport Program, interacts with the public on social media platforms.

 Content and Frequency

-The views of users commenting on our content, such as comments on Facebook or YouTube or including @CitImmCanada in a tweet, do not represent our views, nor do we verify or confirm the accuracy of posted comments.
+The views of users commenting on our content, such as comments on Facebook or YouTube or including our handles in a tweet, do not represent our views, nor do we verify or confirm the accuracy of posted comments.

-From time to time, content may be removed from our social channels (e.g., it is no longer up-to-date).
+From time to time, content may be removed from our social channels (i.e. it is no longer up to date).
 This will be done without notice.

 Links to Other Websites and Ads